apache/hertzbeat/home/docs/others/contributing.md

 ---
 id: contributing
-title: Contributor Guide
+title: Contributing Guide
-sidebar_label: Contributor Guide
+sidebar_label: Contributing Guide
 ---

 > We are committed to maintaining a happy community that helps each other, welcome every contributor to join us!